|Policies > Academic Regulations > Academic Honesty

 1.02 General Jurisdiction.
 Matters relating to academic honesty are within the general jurisdiction of the senior vice president for academic affairs and provost.
 Allegations of scientific misconduct against students engaged in research supported by funding from the University of Houston or other sources will be handled according to the University of Houston Ethical Conduct in Academic Research and Scholarship Policy (To obtain a paper copy, contact the Division of Research at 713-743-9222 or at www.research.uh.edu).

 1.03 College with Jurisdiction.
 Specific jurisdiction in academic honesty matters rests in each school or college of the University of Houston.
 The school or college with jurisdiction is determined by the course in which dishonesty occurs.
-If the student involved majors in a college other than that offering the course, the college offering the course has jurisdiction.
+If the student involved majors in a college other than that offering the course, the college offering the course has jurisdiction, but the college hearing officer of the student’s major college will be informed.
 If the college with jurisdiction cannot be determined from the relationship between the alleged actions of a student or group of students and a particular course, then the provost will designate which has jurisdiction.

 1.04 Colleges to which the Policy Applies.
 The policy on academic honesty applies to all colleges within the university.
 However, any college may present to the provost a code separate from this university policy.
 After approval by the provost, and after such publication as the provost shall direct, academic honesty matters over which that college has jurisdiction shall be governed by that code.
 Honor systems within the professional colleges are especially encouraged.